 - develop your leadership and communication skills?

 - contribute to effective internationalisation of our University?

-If your answer to these questions is ‘yes’, then you might like to become an Excel volunteer.
+If your answer to these questions is ‘yes’, then you might like to become a Cross Cultural Communication volunteer.

 The Cross Cultural Communication programme is a 15-hour programme where students from different cultures learn how to communicate successfully in their new host culture: in our case, New Zealand.
 Put in another way, Cross Cultural Communication teaches newcomers the rules of the game for their new environment.
 The programme uses volunteers like you to help explain these rules.

 You'll be given some training before the programme starts.
 Once the programme starts, you'll need to come along to five three-hour sessions.
 In these sessions, you'll:

 - answer questions about how to communicate successfully in certain situations